microsoft/WhatTheHack/XXX-IncrementalSynapsePipelines/README.md

 But wait there’s more!
 As you add data to your transactional database, it needs to automatically make it to the proper tables in the reporting warehouse so we can see the changes in near real time in a report.

 Four words…  <B>Trigger an Incremental Copy</B>.

+## Learning Objectives
+Upon completion of this Hack, you will be able to setup an Azure environment to incrementally copy data from an Azure SQL Database to a Synapse Dedicated Pool utilizing the Change Data Capture functionality of Azure SQL.

+You will also have a good understanding of how to utilize a watermark table to validate the last copied execution in case of a trigger failure.

+From a SQL Dedicated Pool perspective, you will also gain hands on experience with regards to the use of Staging Tables and how to copy those to production tables and use the proper distribution model.

 ## Challenges
 - Challenge 0: **[Setup the source and target environments](Student/Challenge-00.md)**